ashaheer1/Project-2/README.md

 </div>

 **Figure 6.
 Fsolve Analysis showing the value of steady state at optimize parameters**
-######################### Figure 6 Here, Fsolve Analysis.

 After determining steady state, I decided to do a bifurcation analysis on the system.
 At first I want to see how the change in Ki would affect the system and how the steady state would change.
 It led to the following Figure 7 a) .
 It shows that the system changes steady state.
-However, the change occurs around -111.
-Which is out of physical bounds of Ki.
+However, the change occurs around -111, which is out of physical bounds of Ki.
 I did a similar bifurcation analysis for Ks shown in Figure 7 b), and it led to a similar result around -208, which again is out of physical bounds for Ks.
 Thus the system does not change steady state as far as Ks and Ki are concerned.
 However, more complex Bifurcation analysis were done and are shown in the python file.

 <div style="display: flex; justify-content: space-between;">
   <img src="https://github.com/ashaheer1/Project-2/assets/147550852/5736d2d7-c9b5-4334-85ae-6a84a341f8a9" width="500">